mathloe/Data_Cleaning/README.md

 * [**codebook.md**](https://github.com/mathloe/Data_Cleaning/blob/master/codebook.md): a markdown file describing the output of the analysis

 ## The analysis script (run_analysis.R)
 This script combines the test and train data from the UCI HAR Dataset, formats it, shortens it to include only mean and standard deviation values, and finally creates a summary of the data.
-The main output are two datasets: the entire output data ("data") and the summary ("summary")
+The output are two datasets: the entire output data ("data") and the summary ("summary")

 The steps executed in this script are as follows: